-1. BEST BUDGET CHOICE FOR LIGHT USE: Newborn 188 Super Ratchet Rod Cradle Caulking Gun
+2. BEST VALUE: Newborn 188 Super Ratchet Rod Cradle Caulking Gun

-3. BEST FOR CAULKING AROUND CORNERS: Newborn 250 Smooth Rod Revolving Frame Caulking Gun
+3. BEST FOR CORNERS: Newborn 250 Smooth Rod Revolving Frame Caulking Gun

-4. BEST FOR THICK SEALANT: PC Products Steel Dispensing Caulking Gun
+4. BEST FOR SEALANT: PC Products Steel Dispensing Caulking Gun

-5. BEST SAUSAGE GUN: Newborn Round Rod Sausage Gun
+5. BEST FOR HEAVY USE: Newborn Round Rod Sausage Gun

-6. BEST POWERED GUN FOR EXTENDED OR PRECISION USE: Chicago Pneumatic Air Caulking Gun
+6. BEST UPGRADE: Chicago Pneumatic Air Caulking Gun